Quantitative Schauder estimates for hypoelliptic equations: Introduction

 \subsection{Strategy}

 We consider a solution of either the local or non-local equation, and freeze coefficients: the part which solves a constant coefficient equation with zero source term is considered separately from the rest.
 The latter can be viewed as a \textit{lower order source term} with the expected bounds due to the Hölder continuity of the coefficients.
 For the constant coefficient solution, we subtract a certain polynomial constructed from the vector fields of the equation of degree up to the order of our equation, such that we have a zero-averaged function.
 We then apply Poincaré's inequality repeatedly as long as the zero-average condition is satisfied and the integrand is orthogonal to the kernel of the Poincaré inequality, that is one order higher than the equation itself.
 We then use an $L^\infty$-bound and Sobolev's embedding.
 But then, since we consider a solution to a constant coefficient equation, regularity estimates yield a bound uniform in the Hölder norm of the coefficients.
-The left hand side will be a higher order Campanato norm, which characterises Hölder norms.
-The gain of regularity arises from the scaling of the equation.
+These regularity estimates are proved by using Hölder's inequality in Fourier variables, and they rely on a transfer of regularity from the velocity variable onto the spatial variable due to the hypoelliptic character of the equation.
+Eventually, the combination of all these ideas results in a higher order Campanato norm on the left hand side, which characterises Hölder norms.
+The transfer of regularity from the coefficients onto the solution arises from the scaling of the equation.

 Section \ref{sec:prelims} introduces the notion of Hölder spaces that we work with.
 We state the equivalence of Hölder and Campanato norms in Theorem \ref{thm:equicampholderhigh}, whose proof is postponed to the Appendix \ref{app:campanato}.
 In Section \ref{sec:toolbox} we assemble tools that are setting the framework for Campanato's approach.
 In particular, we derive regularity estimates \ref{prop:fractional_energy} for the constant coefficient equation.
 Section \ref{sec:campanato-inequality} is devoted to the proof of Campanato's inequality.
 Section \ref{sec:schauder_nonfrac} proves the Schauder estimates in the non-fractional case, whereas Section \ref{sec:schauder_frac} treats the fractional case.